Rethinking mass transfer: a unified semianalytical framework for circular and eccentric binaries. II. Orbital evolution

 We demonstrated that eccentric RLOF is an important process for the formation of gravitational-wave sources.
-By dropping the assumption of instantaneous circularization at the onset of RLOF and modeling orbital evolution self consistently we showed that systems which merge during mass transfer under the classical RLOF framework, instead result in compact orbits that produce gravitational-wave sources within a Hubble time (Sect.~\ref{sec:six}).
-Moreover, we showed that in eccentric orbits, the potential at $L_2$ is lower than at $L_1$ across a wide region of the parameter space (Fig.~\ref{fig:colormap_potential_ratios}), thus matter flowing toward the accretor may be energetic enough to escape through $L_2$.
-Quantifying the impact of $L_2$ mass loss in eccentric orbits, we showed that this angular momentum loss channel can contribute significantly to orbital shrinkage with implications for the formation of gravitational-wave sources.
-Finally, the correlation between eccentricity and systemic mass loss through $L_2$ indicates a possible relation to circumbinary discs observed around eccentric post-RGB and post-AGB binaries (Sect.~\ref{subsec:implications_L2}).
+By dropping the assumption of instantaneous circularization at the onset of RLOF and modeling orbital evolution self-consistently, we showed that systems that merge during mass transfer under the classical RLOF framework can instead result in compact orbits that produce gravitational-wave sources within a Hubble time (Sect.~\ref{sec:six}).
+Moreover, we showed that in eccentric orbits, the potential at $L_2$ is lower than at $L_1$ across a wide region of the parameter space (Fig.~\ref{fig:colormap_potential_ratios}); thus, matter flowing toward the accretor may be energetic enough to escape through $L_2$.
+By quantifying the impact of $L_2$ mass loss in eccentric orbits, we showed that this angular momentum loss channel can contribute significantly to orbital shrinkage, with implications for the formation of gravitational-wave sources.
+Finally, the correlation between eccentricity and systemic mass loss through the $L_2$ point indicates a possible relation to circumbinary disks observed around eccentric post-RGB and post-AGB binaries (Sect.~\ref{subsec:implications_L2}).

-In summary, the GeMT framework resolves shortcomings of prior frameworks (Sect.~\ref{sec:six}).
+In summary, the GeMT framework resolves shortcomings of prior frameworks (Sect.~\ref{sec:six}), and unifies them under one general MT framework.
 The predicted orbital evolution can deviate substantially from classical expectations when dropping the assumption of instantaneous circularization.
-Incorporating the GeMT-model into binary evolution and population synthesis codes would enable more accurate and self-consistent tracking of the orbital evolution for both circular and eccentric systems under conservative and non-conservative mass transfer, thereby refining our understanding of stable mass transfer in shaping the evolution of interacting binaries with important implications for the formation of gravitational-wave sources.
+Incorporating the GeMT model into binary evolution and population synthesis codes would enable more accurate and self-consistent tracking of the orbital evolution for both circular and eccentric systems under conservative and nonconservative mass transfer, thereby refining our understanding of stable mass transfer in shaping the evolution of interacting binaries with important implications from main-sequence mass transfer to the formation of gravitational-wave sources.